mxberner/Flyer-Cut-Opt/LB-templates/README.md

-# LightBurn File Templates
+# LightBurn Project Templates
 The main script programmatically parses formatted LightBurn `.lbrn2` project files for data extraction and templatting.

 ## Creating a New Template
-For preservation purposes, please do not edit the names or the content of the existing LightBurn templates, as their use in prior executions are logged for accountability.
+For preservation purposes, please do not edit the names or the content of the existing LightBurn templates, as their use in prior executions will be logged for traceability.
+Creating a new template from a copy of another is encouraged.

 The script expects template project files to follow this structure:
 1. "Flyer" cuts, labelled "F#", starting from 1 to N. The numbers must be consecutive to be found.